-- (f) must immediately withdraw from participating in any manner whatsoever in a procurement or disposal process or in the award of a contract in which that person, or any close family member, partner or associate, has any private or business interest; - (g) must declare any business, commercial and financial interests or activities undertaken for financial gain that may raise a possible conflict of interest; - (h) should not place him/herself under any financial or other obligation to outside individuals or organizations that might seek to influence them in the performance of their official duties; and - (i) should not take improper advantage of their previous office after leaving their official position. - (8) Accountability - (a) Practitioners are accountable for their decisions and actions to the public. - (b) Practitioners should use public property scrupulously. - (c) Only accounting officers or their delegates have the authority to commit The municipality to any transaction for the procurement of goods and / or services. - (d) All transactions conducted by a practitioner should be recorded and accounted for in an appropriate accounting system.
-Practitioners should not make any false or misleading entries into such a system for any reason whatsoever. - Practitioners must assist the accounting officer in combating fraud, corruption, favouritism and unfair and irregular practices in the supply chain management system. - (f) Practitioners must report to the accounting officer any alleged irregularconduct in the supply chain management system which that person may become aware of, including - (i) any alleged fraud, corruption, favouritism or unfair conduct; - (ii) any alleged contravention of the policy on inducements, rewards, gifts and favours to municipalities or municipal entities, officials or other role players; and - (iii) any alleged breach of this code of conduct.
+- interest which that person, or any close family member, partner or associate, may have in any proposed procurement or disposal process, or in any award of a contract by the municipality: - (f) must immediately withdraw from participating in any manner whatsoever in a procurement or disposal process or in the award of a contract in which that person, or any close family member, partner or associate, has any private or business interest; - (g) must declare any business, commercial and financial interests or activities undertaken for financial gain that may raise a possible conflict of interest; - (h) should not place him/herself under any financial or other obligation to outside individuals or organizations that might seek to influence them in the performance of their official duties; and - (i) should not take improper advantage of their previous office after leaving their official position. - (8) Accountability - (a) Practitioners are accountable for their decisions and actions to the public. - (b) Practitioners should use public property scrupulously. - (c) Only accounting officers or their delegates have the authority to commit The municipality to any transaction for the procurement of goods and / or services. - (d) All transactions conducted by a practitioner should be recorded and accounted for in an appropriate accounting system.
+Practitioners should not make any false or misleading entries into such a system for any reason whatsoever. - (e) Practitioners must assist the accounting officer in combating fraud, corruption, favouritism and unfair and irregular practices in the supply chain management system. - (f) Practitioners must report to the accounting officer any alleged irregular conduct in the supply chain management system which that person may become aware of, including - (i) any alleged fraud, corruption, favoritism or unfair conduct; - (ii) any alleged contravention of the policy on inducements, rewards, gifts and favors to municipalities or municipal entities, officials or other role players; and - (iii) any alleged breach of this code of conduct.